 I am happy, I’m not depressed

-I was happy, I loved my new role in life, loved my husband and my son.
+I loved my new role in life, loved my husband and my son.
+I was happy.
 Embraced the whole newness of it all.
-But my body just wouldn’t play ball, it wouldn’t help facilitate all the things I wanted to enjoy and experience in this magical moment of my life.
+But my body just wouldn’t play ball.
+It wouldn’t help facilitate all the things I wanted to enjoy and experience in this magical moment of my life.

-A simple trip to the shops was hell on earth, and that would be with assistance, forget trying to do it on my own!
+A simple trip to the shops was hell on earth, and that would be with assistance.
+Forget trying to do it on my own!

 Emerging the Other Side

-I want you to know you are not alone, you are never alone and that someone else out there maybe just might understand the strange place you are finding yourself in.
+This is for you to know you are not alone, you are never alone and that someone else out there maybe just might understand the strange place you are finding yourself in.

 I am here for anyone, should they wish to reach out.